dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ** EDITOR'S NOTE ** I guess there are other provisions.
 The above probably needs to be tweaked as well.

-### OP
+### IW

-OP is an entity that acts as an OpenID Provider to the RP.
+IW is an entity that acts as an Identity Wallet to the CC.
-Also, OP acts as a relying party to CPs.
+Also, IW acts as a Claims Consumer to IAs.

-The provision for the OP is as follows:
+The provision for the IW is as follows:

-1. It MUST support OpenID Connect Aggregated Claims as an OpenID Provider.
+1. It MUST support OpenID Connect Aggregated Claims as an Identity Wallet.
-1. It MUST act as an OpenID Connect relying party to CPs to fetche claims from CPs according to instructions given by the Subject.
+1. It MUST act as an OpenID Connect Claims Consumer to IAs to fetch claims from IAs according to instructions given by the Subject.
-1. As an OpenID Provider, OP MUST implement mandatory to implement extensions that this document defines.
+1. As an Identity Wallet, IW MUST implement mandatory to implement extensions that this document defines.
-1. It MAY store the signed claims obtained from CPs with appropriate safeguarding controls.
+1. It MAY store the signed claims obtained from IAs with appropriate safeguarding controls.
 1. To the authenticated Subject, it MUST provide a user interface to show what claims about the subject it stores.
-1. It MUST NOT provide claims to RPs without the Subject's permission.
+1. It MUST NOT provide claims to CCs without the Subject's permission.
-1. It MUST implement `c_token` authentication request parameter as a mechanism to request claims to CPs.
+1. It MUST implement `c_token` authentication request parameter as a mechanism to request claims to IAs.

 ** EDITOR'S NOTE ** I guess there are other provisions.

 #### c_token

-`c_token` Authoriaztion Request parameter lists individual Claims that the OP asks the CP to be returned from the Claims Endpoint.
+`c_token` Authoriaztion Request parameter lists individual Claims that the IW asks the IA to be returned from the Claims Endpoint.
 This top-level member is a JSON object with the names of the individual Claims being requested as the member names and the values are defined as in 5.5.1 of OpenID Connect 1.0 [OIDC].

 ## Discovery Phase

-Before registering it self as an OAuth Client to a CP, the OP needs to obtain configuration information from the CP, including its Authorization Endpoint and Token Endpoint locations.
+Before registering it self as an OAuth Client to a IA, the IW needs to obtain configuration information from the IA, including its Authorization Endpoint and Token Endpoint locations.

 This information is obtained via Discovery, as described in OpenID Connect Discovery 1.0 [OpenID.Discovery], or may be obtained via other mechanisms.

-This document adds the following OpenID Provider Metadata to the OpenID Connect Discovery 1.0 [OpenID.Discovery] response:
+This document adds the following Identity Wallet Metadata to the OpenID Connect Discovery 1.0 [OpenID.Discovery] response:

 * `claims_endpoint` **Required**.
 Claims Endpoint.
-URL at the Claims Provider that provides signed claims.
+URL at the Issuing Authority that provides signed claims.
 * `claims_signing_alg_values_supported` **Optional**.
 JSON array containing a list of the  JWS [JWS] signing algorithms (alg values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a  JWT [JWT].
 The value *none* MUST NOT be included.
 * `claims_encryption_alg_values_supported` **Optional**.
 JSON array containing a list of the  JWE [JWE] encryption algorithms (alg values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a JWT [JWT].
 * claims_encryption_enc_values_supported` **Optional**.
 JSON array containing a list of the  JWE [JWE] encryption algorithms (enc values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a JWT [JWT].

-Additionally, the following optional OpenID Connect Discovery 1.0 [OpenID.Discovery] parameters are now required in the Claims Provider Metadata:
+Additionally, the following optional OpenID Connect Discovery 1.0 [OpenID.Discovery] parameters are now required in the Issuing Authority Metadata:

 - `claim_types_supported`.
 The JSON array MUST contain the values *normal*, and *distributed* (client only).
 - `claims_supported`.
-A JSON array containing a list of the Claim Names of the Claims that the OpenID Provider MAY be able to supply values for.
+A JSON array containing a list of the Claim Names of the Claims that the Identity Wallet MAY be able to supply values for.
 - `claims_parameter_supported`.
 The value MUST be *true* to support the *claims* request parameter.
 - `request_parameter_supported`.
 The value MUST be *true* to support the *request* request parameter.
 - `request_uri_parameter_supported`.
 The value MUST be *true* to support the *request_uri* request parameter.

-If the CP supports OpenID Connect for Identity Assurance 1.0 [OpenID.IDA], the supported OpenID Connect for Identity Assurance 1.0 [OpenID.IDA] features MUST be published as specified in section 7 of OpenID Connect for Identity Assurance 1.0 [OpenID.IDA].
+If the IA supports OpenID Connect for Identity Assurance 1.0 [OpenID.IDA], the supported OpenID Connect for Identity Assurance 1.0 [OpenID.IDA] features MUST be published as specified in section 7 of OpenID Connect for Identity Assurance 1.0 [OpenID.IDA].

-If the CP suppports W3c Verifaiable Credeintial, the CP MUST advertise it with the following metadata:
+If the IA suppports W3c Verifaiable Credeintial, the IA MUST advertise it with the following metadata:

 ** Editors Note: Tobias, could you fill in here? **

-If the CP supports mDL format, the CP MUST advertise it with the following metadata:
+If the IA supports mDL format, the IA MUST advertise it with the following metadata:

 ** Editors Note: Tony or Kristina, could you fill in here? **

-If the CP supports SCIM fromat, the CP MUST advertise it with the following metadata:
+If the IA supports SCIM fromat, the IA MUST advertise it with the following metadata:

 ** Editors Note: SCIM experts, could you fill in here? **

 ## Registration Phase

-Before starting to make requests to a CP, the OP MUST register itself to the CP.
+Before starting to make requests to a IA, the IW MUST register itself to the IA.
 The registration SHOULD be performed via Dynamic Registration, as described in OpenID Connect Dynamic Client Registration 1.0.